 Do you burn wood for heat?
 Your chimney is something that needs to be cleaned and inspected annually to assure safety.
 However, sweeping the chimney on your own can be a bit overwhelming job.
 So, before the arrival of winter, get your chimney and wood-burning fireplace professionally examined and swept.

 Keep your pantry spick and span

 The kitchen pantry is known for harboring stuff that may never come into use.
 Start with removing everything from the shelves.
 Use a vacuum to get rid of lingering dirt.
 Then, before putting them back into their places, look for anything expired or spoiled items, and discard them.

 Gutters and Roof

 Cleaning the gutters is quite important before winter arrives.
 This is because gutters control the proper water drainage.
 In fact, they control the flow of rainwater and secure your house, landscape, walls and roof.
 If their cleaning is neglected for a long time, it will allow the buildup of debris which will cause damage to your downspouts and eventually to the roof.
-Thoroughly clearing up gutters every fall will help them functioning like they are supposed to.
-Because doing on your own is a riskier job, it’s better to hire a pro.
+Thoroughly clearing up gutters every fall will help them function like they are supposed to.
+Because doing it on your own is a riskier job, it’s better to hire a pro.

 Deep Cleaning List

 - Spruce up ceiling fans, and light fixtures.